Stability of Aggregation Graph Neural Networks: Numerical Experiments

 {\bf{Discriminability.}} By testing all the trained architectures, we can get the performance averaging across data realizations in Table \ref{tab:dis}.
 We can see that the Agg-GNN slightly outperforms selection GNN when the number of aggregations are large.

-{\bf{Stability.}} We generate a random relative perturbation matrix $\bbE$ with $\|\bbE\|$ growing from $10^{-3}$ to $1$ exponentially.
-The perturbed matrix is then built as $\hat\bbS = \bbS +\bbE\bbS$.
-We measure the stability by evaluating the difference of the GNN outputs.
-In the left figure in Fig.~\ref{fig_sim_1and2}, we can see that without Lipschitz or integral Lipschitz regularities, AggGNNs with more aggregation steps are less stable as $\epsilon$ grows.
-This verifies our result in Theorem~\ref{theorem:stabilityAlgNN0gnn} that the stability bounds of Agg-GNNs grow directly with the number of aggregation steps.
-The continuity regularities lift this instability as the right figure in Fig.~\ref{fig_sim_1and2} shows.
-Agg-GNNs trained with Lipschitz and integral Lipschitz filters in the first layer are more stable to the perturbations compared with general filters.
+{\bf{Stability.}} We generate a random additive and multiplicative perturbation matrices $\bbE$ and $\bbE_1$ with $\|\bbE\|$ and $\|\bbE_1\|$ growing from $0.005$ to $0.03$ linearly.
+The perturbed graph matrix is then built as $\hat\bbS = \bbS +\bbE_1$ for additive perturbation, $\hat\bbS = \bbS +\bbE\bbS$ for multiplicative perturbation and $\hat\bbS = \bbS +\bbE\bbS+\bbE_1$ for combined perturbation.
+We measure the stability by evaluating the difference of the outputs of the final graph filter layer.
+In Fig.~\ref{fig_sim_penalty}, we can see that with small Lipschitz and integral Lipschitz constants, AggGNNs are more stable compared to general filters with large Lipschitz and integral Lipschitz constants.
+Additionally, we can observe that AggGNNs with more aggregation steps are less stable as $\epsilon$ grows.
+This can be more clearly observed in Fig.~\ref{fig_sim_epsilon_absolute}, Fig.~\ref{fig_sim_epsilon_relative} and Fig.~\ref{fig_sim_epsilon_combine} for additive, multiplicative and combined perturbations.
+This verifies our result in Theorem~\ref{theorem:stabilityAlgNN0gnn} that the stability bounds of Agg-GNNs grow directly with the size of perturbations.

+In Fig.~\ref{fig_sim_aggregation}, we study the relationship between the stability and the number of aggregations $a$ of Agg-GNNs with different levels of both additive and multiplicative perturbations.
+We can observe that the output difference scales with $\sqrt{a+1}$ as we have proposed in Theorem \ref{theorem:stabilityAlgNN0gnn}.